kevinxie4c/AMASS-ID/README.md

 ## Usage

-In need to first download [SMPL+H](https://mano.is.tue.mpg.de/download.php) and [DMPLs](https://smpl.is.tue.mpg.de/download.php) model to use the pipeline.
+You need to download [SMPL+H](https://mano.is.tue.mpg.de/download.php) and [DMPLs](https://smpl.is.tue.mpg.de/download.php) models to use the pipeline.
 Unzip the model files into `data/body_models/smplh` and `data/body_models/dmpls`.
 This repo only include one motion data file `data/0005_Walking001_poses.npz` for demonstration, so you also need to download the motion data from [AMASS](https://amass.is.tue.mpg.de/download.php).

 To perform inverse dynamics on the pose file `data/0005_Walking001_poses.npz` (with the default parameters), do
 ```